 Back to school

 We’ve increased cleaning on all train, tram and bus services, as well as at stops and stations, to help keep passengers safe.
-We are working closely with the Department of Health and Human Services, the Department of Education and Training and schools to ensure school buses are clean and safe to use when students return to classes.
+We are working closely with the Department of Health and Human Services, the Department of Education and Training and schools to ensure school buses are clean and safe to use.

 Walking and cycling

-There's never been a better time to choose to walk or cycle shorter trips.
+There's never been a better time to choose to walk or cycle for shorter trips.

 Walking routes and journey time information are available on the PTV app.